Streamlined College Degree Programs

 Teaching

 Careers in education are in demand due to a nationwide shortage of qualified candidates.
 According to the Learning Policy Institute, over 400,000 teaching positions were either unfilled or filled with teachers who were not fully certified for their positions.
-To address these shortages, many states have implemented alternate route (streamlined provisional certification) opportunities to fill these jobs and get prospective candidates into the classroom more efficiently.
+To address these shortages, many states have implemented alternative-route (streamlined provisional certification) programs to fill these jobs and get prospective candidates into the classroom more efficiently.

 Your state governs state certification for teaching, so you’ll need to check the requirements listed on your state’s Department of Education site, which you can locate here.
-Additionally, Indeed has put together a handy compilation of these on its site.
+Additionally, Indeed has compiled a handy list of these on its site.

 Some colleges and universities have already picked up on the value you can bring to the classroom by implementing their programs to give you a jump start on your path to teaching while saving valuable time and, in some cases, benefits.

-Below are a few examples of programs that might be worth a look.
-Again, these are not wholly comprehensive but can give you an idea of what is available.
+Below are a few programs worth a look.
+Again, these are not entirely comprehensive, but they can give you an idea of what is available.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

-If you’re interested in certain specific teaching areas, the TEACH program might be a way to make your path to teaching a little more affordable.
+If you’re interested in specific teaching areas, the TEACH program might help make your path to teaching a little more affordable.

-Qualified applicants may be able to access additional financial aid to work in specific high-demand subjects like special education, foreign languages, mathematics, reading, special education, and more.
-If you’re willing to commit, you may be eligible for up to $4,000 per year in grant money to start teaching while you gain the necessary credentials.
+Qualified applicants may be able to access additional financial aid to work in specific high-demand subjects, such as special education, foreign languages, mathematics, reading, and more.
+If you’re willing to commit, you may be eligible for grant money to start teaching while you gain the necessary credentials.

 It should be noted that there are additional requirements to be eligible for these funds.
 You apply for TEACH through the Free Application for Federal Student Aid (FAFSA), and applications typically open on October 1 each year.
 If you think TEACH may be for you, be sure to apply early, as funding is limited and may not cover all applicants.